binzailani3136/crudl-example-express/README.md

 In order for CRUDL to work, you mainly need to define _connectors_ and _views_.

 ### Connectors
 The _connectors_ provide the views with a unified access to different APIs like REST or GraphQL.
-Each _connector_ usually represents a single API endpoint and implements the CRUD methods (create, read, update, delete).
+Each _connector_ usually represents a single API endpoint (or query) and implements the CRUD methods (create, read, update, delete).
 Moreover, the _connector_ handles pagination and transforms the request/response.

 Here is the basic structure of a REST connector:
 ```javascript